capactio/capact/cmd/gateway/README.md

 ### Access GraphQL playground

-You can access the GraphQL playground on the Gateway by opening http://localhost:8080.
-As currently the gateway is secured using basic auth, you need to provide the following headers:
+You can access the GraphQL playground on the Gateway by opening [http://localhost:8080](http://localhost:8080).
+As the Gateway is secured using basic auth, you need to provide the following headers:
 ```json
 {
   "Authorization": "Basic Z3JhcGhxbDp0MHBfczNjcjN0"